-We passed by this wilderness park many time on the way to Laguna Beach and never thought to stop.
+We passed by this wilderness park many times on the way to Laguna Beach and never thought to stop.
 At our friend's advice, we finally decided to turn into the Nix nature center and try it out.
-We were pleasantly surprised with its wild beauty and the abundance of trails.
+We were pleasantly surprised by its wild beauty and the abundance of trails.

 The park is about 7000 Acres of hills, canyons, and ridgelines – some with commanding views of the ocean.
 The trail system is well-maintained with a variety of difficulty levels.

 The park contains the only three natural lakes in Orange County and a seasonal waterfall.
 The biggest one is Barber’s Lake – across the street from the Nix Nature Center.
 The waterfall only happens after a major rainfall.

 This park is part of a bigger system of parks called “South Coast Wilderness Area” and includes places like “Crystal Cove” and “Aliso and Wood Canyons Wilderness Park”.

 This nature center is a good launching point for your explorations.
 You can spend some time in the center, viewing the exhibits and talking to the rangers.
 They are very helpful and can provide valuable information for your hike.